lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-archi title='Architecture'}

-{{Fig-archi}} The figure represents the architecture for SCHC (Static Context Header Compression) Compression / Fragmentation
+{{Fig-archi}} The figure represents the architecture for SCHC (Static Context Header Compression) Compression/Fragmentation
 where SCHC C/D (Compressor/Decompressor) and SCHC Fragmentation are performed.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
-SCHC Compression / Fragmentation is located on both sides of the transmission in the Dev and in the Network side.
+SCHC Compression/Fragmentation is located on both sides of the transmission in the Dev and in the Network side.
 In the Uplink direction, the Device application packets use IPv6 or IPv6/UDP protocols.
 Before sending these packets, the Dev
 compresses their headers using SCHC C/D and if the SCHC Packet resulting from the compression exceeds the maximum payload
 size of the underlying LPWAN technology, SCHC Fragmentation is performed, see {{Frag}}.
 The resulting SCHC Fragments are sent